-Workflow Builder is a tool for automating routine functions right in Slack (available on all paid subscriptions).
-We talked to engineering teams at Slack and at some of our largest customers to learn how software developers are using Workflow Builder, from automating huddles to faster deploy alerts.
-Here are half a dozen workflow templates that you can use to make engineering work, well, less work.
+Workflow Builder is a tool for automating routine functions right in Slack (available on all paid plans).
+We talked to engineering teams at Slack and at some of our largest customers to learn how software developers are using Workflow Builder, from automating standups to faster deploy alerts.
+Here are half a dozen workflow templates you can use to make engineering work, well, less work.

-Status update meetings are useful for project management but can be disruptive to individuals.
-Instead of breaking your team’s flow to gather for a huddle, have everyone post updates in Slack.
+Status update meetings are useful for project management, but can be disruptive to individuals.
+Instead of breaking your team’s flow to gather for a standup, have everyone post updates in Slack.
 Or, you may prefer to end each week with a recap on Fridays.
 Both are easy to set up in Workflow Builder.

 Create daily or weekly reminders that fire into your team’s channel, and either ask everyone to post their replies as a thread to that message, or create a quick form to focus your team’s answers on a few key questions and ratings.

 2. Build a friction-free feedback form

 Bright ideas can come from any part of your company—not just your developers—so it’s important you make it as easy as possible to collect them.

 Use Workflow Builder to create a form for any channel where teammates organically discuss ideas or potential bugs.
 Keep your form simple, just a quick question or two.
 From there, you can automatically formalize the best ideas or showstopper problems into Jira tickets or Asana tasks.